Hervar77/infinity-doc/mkdocs/api/infinity.pop3.md

 Parameters:

 - msgNum: `number`, optional
-  >the number of the message to examine
+  >The number of the message to examine.

 Return type: `number`